wmhilton-stoplight/platform-docs/4.-documentation/b.types-of-documentation.md

 ### Models

 [Models](https://meta.stoplight.io/docs/studio/ZG9jOjcy-working-with-models) are the schemas that go in your API's request or response bodies.
-They are included in your API documentation.
+They're included in your API documentation.

 ![API Endpoints](../assets/images/docs-api-model.png)

 ## Guides and Tutorials

-API reference documentaiton is critical to helping developers understand and use your APIs, but it can rarelly stand on its own.
+API reference documentation is critical to helping developers understand and use your APIs, but it can rarely stand on its own.

 In Stoplight, there is no difference between a getting started guide, a tutorial, or any other sort of Markdown article.
 You can view documentation on the **Docs** tab when you are editing a project.